 How to Make Ragi Ambli (Ganji)

-Add two tablespoons of ragi flour to ½ cup of water.
-Mix well to ensure there are no lumps.
+Add two tablespoons of ragi flour to ½ cup of water in a bowl.
+Whisk well to ensure there are no lumps.

 In a separate pot, bring 1 cup of water to a boil on medium-high heat.